matheusrod98/convem-assignment/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Netlify deployment
 This site was deploy here: https://convem-assignment.netlify.app/